Kontusz sash: History

-Kontush Sash an attribute of a nobleman

-The Kontush Sash (belt) has an oriental provenance rooted in Persian and Turkish tradition.
+The kontusz sash (belt) has an oriental provenance rooted in Persian and Turkish tradition.
 Continual contact between the Polish–Lithuanian Commonwealth and Persia and even more with Turkey developed vast trade roots and raised popular interest in oriental art and decoration all over Eastern Europe.
-The Ideology of Sarmatism created in the XVIc a embracing many the nations of the Commonwealth.
-The Kontush Belt was a visual manifestation of Sarmatian identity and was widely popular in Lithuania and Belarus, in Poland, Ukraine, Hungary, Saxony, Moldavia, Besarabia and some parts of Russia.
-Kontush belts were worn by the Nobility, Cossack elders and high municipal officials.
+The kontusz belt was popular in Lithuania and Belarus, in Poland, Ukraine, Hungary, Saxony, Moldavia, Besarabia and some parts of Russia.
+Kontusz belts were worn by the nobility, Cossack elders and high municipal officials.
+In the Commonwealth, they were an important visual image of Sarmatism.

-The time of prosperity during the period of XVI – XVIIIc created surplus financial resources often channeled into culture, art and decoration.
-Polish Armenian merchants imported objects of luxury: oriental carpets, weapons decorated with gold and stones, expensive fabrics.
-Kontush belts especially emphasized the status of the bearer and were unusually expensive.
-At a certain moment the demand for Kontush belts became so large that it was necessary to open local manufacturing on the territory of the Polish–Lithuanian Commonwealth.
+The time of prosperity during the period of XVI – XVIII c created surplus financial resources often channeled into culture, art and decoration.
+Polish Armenian merchants imported objects of luxury: oriental carpets, weapons decorated with gold and stones, expensive fabrics. kontusz belts especially emphasized the status of the bearer and were unusually expensive.
+At a certain moment the demand for kontusz belts became so large that it was necessary to open local manufacturing on the territory of the Polish–Lithuanian Commonwealth.

-The workshops producing Kontush Belts in Slutsk, Grodno, Lvov, Vilnius, Buchach, Kobylki, Kraków, Gdansk, Lipkow were opened mostly by Polish–Lithuanian Armenians.
+The workshops producing kontusz belts in Slutsk, Grodno, Lvov, Vilnius, Buchach, Kobylki, Kraków, Gdansk, Lipkow were opened mostly by Polish–Lithuanian Armenians.
 The belts that were made there still had a lot of oriental ornamentation, but had their own distinct character – different from the belts formerly imported from Persia and Turkey.

 There was a practical aspect to the belt as well.
 Folded in half and wrapped around the body, it served as a pocket for money and documents.

 Most belts are about 30 cm wide and around 3,5m long.

 As a result of the weaving technique – one side of the belt was a negative of the other.
 This way it was possible for the belt to have two different color schemes (so called two-sided belt).
 Further division of the belt allowed for four color compositions (four-sided belt).
 The price of the belt depended on the materials used (sometimes they added silver and gold thread).
 The complexity of the design raised the price even more since it required more complicated manufacturing machinery, higher qualifications of the craftsmen and a longer production cycle.
 The four-sided belts were the most expensive.
-They were meant to be worn on different occasions: bright side – for weddings, dark side for funerals, green side for the green kontush etc. Very often the belt served as a table decoration – it was placed on the center atop the table cloth.
+They were meant to be worn on different occasions: bright side – for weddings, dark side for funerals, green side for the green kontusz etc. Very often the belt served as a table decoration – it was placed on the center atop the table cloth.